peteryouu/PPO_final_project/README.md

 The original paper for implementation is found here: https://arxiv.org/abs/1707.06347

+# Environment

+The code was done in Jupyter Notebooks, and converted into Python files.
+The training was done over a Ryzen 5900x CPU and over Python 3.8

 ## Training PPO on Atari

 1. Clone or download this repo